The Fat Boys: Making Crushin and Coming Back Hard Again

 Hoping to repeat the success of Run-D.M.C. and Aerosmith with the single "Walk This Way" The Fat Boys made a cover version of the song "Wipeout" together with rock group The Beach Boys.
 The single peaked at number 12 on the Billboard Hot 100 and number 10 on the Hot R&B/Hip-Hop Songs.
-The song "Wipeout" reached #2 on UK Top 100 in September 1987 during a 13-week chart run.
-"Wipeout" was the last song the group members recorded for the album Crushin'".
+The song "Wipeout" reached number 2 on UK Top 100 in September 1987 during a 13-week chart run.
+"Wipeout" was the last song the group members recorded for the album Crushin'.

 The music video for the song begins with an announcement of a boxing match, The Fat Boys and The Beach Boys are attending the match.
 The match is interrupted by a fight.
 In the following scene, The Fat Boys load up a car with swimsuits and then drive off.
 The Beach Boys are driving in a dune buggy through the city.
 Both bands go around the city in the direction of a beach, while they perform the song and invite the inhabitants of the city to come to the beach.
 Meanwhile, at the beach one of The Fat Boys tries to lift a heavy weight and is laughed at by two women because of failure, another playing volleyball and another surfing.
 The Beach Boys on the other hand are DJing in the street.
 At the end of the video they all celebrate at a beach party.

 The group was later approached to record the theme song for A Nightmare on Elm Street 4: The Dream Master (1988), called "Are You Ready for Freddy", which featured Robert Englund performing as Freddy Krueger.

 Their next album called Coming Back Hard Again repeated the formula of the previous one.
 This time, The Fat Boys recorded a cover version of the song "The Twist" with Chubby Checker, who performed it originally in 1960.
 The single peaked at number 16 on the Billboard Hot 100 and number 40 on the Hot R&B/Hip-Hop Songs.
 The song "The Twist (Yo, Twist)" reached number two on UK Top 100 in July 1988 during a 11-week chart run.
 Another song from the album, "Louie Louie", is a cover version of a 1957 song by American singer Richard Berry.
-The song peaked at number 46 on UK Top 100 on November 5, 1988 for 4 weeks.
+The song peaked at number 46 on UK Top 100 on November 5, 1988, for 4 weeks.